GrinonBarrett/Taksidos/Core Rules/Creatures/Legendary Creatures/Arloukuazh.md

 [Prcp] 12 (+4)
 [Empy] 12 (+4)

-However, his horde includes the following:
+However, his horde currently includes the following:
 $300,000 in various coinage.
 $400,000 in copper.
 $375,000 in gold.
 $200,000 in silver.
 $650,000 in various gemstones.
 A Dissolving Dagger ($5,180).
-Fleres *$4,000).
+Fleres ($4,000).
 A Nasty Pole Axe ($5,660).
 Ruined Lorica
 Khaleurthet ($12,000).